MSc in Environmental Change and Management

 Aims

-• Examine the nature, causes and impacts of major types of environmental change.
-How do these changes operate and interact on global, regional and local scales?
-How do they relate to critical social and ecological systems?
+• Examine the nature, causes and impacts of major types of environmental change, and how these changes operate and interact on global, regional and local scales and in relation to critical social, physical, and ecological systems.

-• Explore the economic, legal, cultural, and ethical underpinnings of environmental responsibility and systemic solutions, including mitigation, adaptation, remediation, enhanced resource stewardship, and other sustainable responses to environmental change at different scales and within different organisational contexts
+• Engage the economic, legal, cultural, and ethical underpinnings of environmental responsibility and systemic solutions, including mitigation, adaptation, remediation, enhanced resource stewardship and other sustainable responses to environmental change at different scales and within different organisational contexts.

-• Empower environmental leaders to address the world’s most pressing environmental problems through an understanding of and training in the key analytical and practical skills, and in a broad appreciation of earth systems and societies in relation to environmental change.
+• Empower environmental leaders with the analytical and practical skills, integrity and broad appreciation of earth systems and societies in relation to environmental change necessary to address the world’s most pressing environmental problems.

 Course structure